hendrtd/cpsc-1233/docs/modules/m0/structure.md

 M6 | Mon 11/21 | Sun 11/27
 M7 | Mon 11/28 | Fri 12/2

-The last official class day for the term is Tuesday, July 12 and Module 7 is structured so that all work in the module can be completed through that date.
+The last official class day for the term is Friday, December 2 and Module 7 is structured so that all work in the module can be completed through that date.

 # Module Structure